security-notes/infobyte-faraday-wiki/Executive-Report.md

 ![](https://raw.github.com/wiki/infobyte/faraday/images/faraday_report_create.png)

+All the reports will be listed, including their info and status.

+Once a report has been generated it can't be edited.

 # Making a report

-The reports can be seen from a list.
-On the list we create or eliminate documents.

-If you want to create a new report, it's necessary to complete the following information in the form:
+To create a new report, navigate to the Executive Report component and click on **New**.
+A new form will open, asking for the following fields:

 * Title
 * Scope